Q: What is SUP Yoga?

 Q: How did you start doing SUP Yoga?

-A: I’m from the San Francisco Bay area in California and had been surfing there for about 10 years before moving to Greece.
+A: I’m from the San Francisco Bay area in California and had been casually surfing there for about 10 years before moving to Greece.
 My favorite surfboard was a 9’6” longboard, which is a lot like a SUP board in terms of size and stability.
-When I moved to Greece, I was super surprised that it was hard to find surfable waves.
+When I moved to Greece, I was surprised that it was hard to find surfable waves.
 But as they say “The obstacles don’t block the path.
 The obstacles are the path…”

 I had tried SUP Yoga once in San Francisco and since I was already a yoga teacher, I decided to start doing SUP Yoga in Greece as a way to be back in the water.
-I started offering SUP Yoga lessons in the summer of 2013 so this is my sixth season teaching SUP Yoga.
+I started offering SUP Yoga lessons in the summer of 2013 so this is my seventh season teaching SUP Yoga.

 Q: What do you think about Greece as a place for SUP Yoga?

-A: I can’t think of a better place than Greece for SUP Yoga!
-The water is warm, clean and clear, and the conditions are ideal since the sea is usually pretty flat.
+A: I can’t think of a better place than Greece for SUP Yoga. 🙂 The water is warm, clean and clear, and the conditions are ideal since the sea is usually pretty flat.
 If there are waves, they are really gentle.
 And, unlike California, there are no sharks!